Kosovare Asllani

-Kosovare Asllani (/sq/; born 29 July 1989) is a Swedish professional footballer who plays as a striker or attacking midfielder for Women's Super League club London City Lionesses and the Sweden national team.
+Kosovare Asllani (/sq/; born 29 July 1989) is a Swedish professional footballer who plays as a striker or attacking midfielder for and captains both Women's Super League club London City Lionesses and the Sweden national team.

 Asllani began her club career with Vimmerby IF and has played in the Damallsvenskan for Linköpings FC and hometown club Kristianstads DFF.
 In the 2010 season she played in the United States, with Chicago Red Stars of Women's Professional Soccer (WPS).
 She returned to Sweden to play for Kristianstad, before moving to Paris Saint-Germain, Manchester City and then back to Linköping.

 Club career

 Childhood and early career

 Asllani is of Kosovar Albanian descent, born in Kristianstad to Kosovar parents who had migrated to Sweden.
 Asllani grew up playing both football and ice hockey, but chose to focus her talents on football.
 At the age of 15, Asllani started her career at second division team Vimmerby IF.
 During her time at Vimmerby, she scored 49 goals in 48 matches, establishing herself as a football prodigy.
 Former coach Cecilia Wilhelmsson praised Asllani's football technique and fitness.
 After receiving offers from many clubs, Asllani accepted a move to Damallsvenskan team Linköpings FC in 2007, where she made quick progress.